ROCm/Tensile/docs/src/tutorial/benchmark-config-example.rst

 Benchmark config example
 *************************

 Tensile uses an incremental and programmable :ref:`benchmarking`.
-Here is a sample benchmark config.yaml file used as an input to Tensile.
+Here is a sample benchmark config.yaml file used as an input to Tensile:

 .. code-block:: yaml